foundersandcoders/stories/README.md

 # Stories

 Planning stories for submission to Medium publications and to feature on the Stories page of our new website.
+Have a recommendation for someone I should interview?
+Email rebecca@foundersandcoders.com and briefly explain why.

+Want to write something yourself?
+Happy to support you at any stage of the process, from brainstorming to revision, copyediting, formatting, and submission on Medium.

 ## Objective